The following is a guest post. If interested in submitting a guest post, please read my guest posting policy and then contact me.

 But the final few years wouldn’t look so good if the first few years weren’t there.

 Let’s look at that previous statement a little deeper.
-What happens if you procrastinate, and wait, say, five years before investing?
+What happens if you procrastinate, and wait, say, five years before investing in the stock market or in a business?

 You know you’re going to make less, that much is obvious.
 But how much less?